 Blast Theory stresses the importance of such thinking in its account of the collaborative development of games such as I Like Frank in Adelaide: the game relies on understanding the position of players in the city, which would traditionally have been achieved through GPS.
 However, the technical problems encountered in urban environments, where tall buildings obscure satellites, led to a creative solution: audiences were asked to indicate their own position by clicking a button marked ‘I Am Here’ on a 3G phone (Blast Theory, 2004, 9).
 Allowing players to manually self-input their location removed the need for location-based hardware.
-When MRL came to analyse the results of this technique however, conclusions showed that some participants understood and exploited it by inaccurately reporting their position.
+When MRL came to analyse the results of this technique, however, conclusions showed that some participants understood and exploited it by inaccurately reporting their position.
 By sidestepping what would have been the ‘traditional’ route of computer science – that is, to improve the performance of the technology – and ‘inverting’ the problem, Blast Theory came up with a quick and cheap solution that enhanced player experience (Blast Theory, 2004, 15).
 While curious and excited about the possibilities and affordances (Gaver, 1991) of technological innovation, Blast Theory also develops work that critically reflects upon the social impact of technology.
-Works such as I Like Frank, Day of the Figurines and You Get Me (2008) research the social implications of mobile communication technologies, examining the capacities and limitations, and considering the extent to which these can help bridge social divides.
+Works such as I Like Frank, Day of the Figurines and You Get Me (2008) research the social implications of mobile communication technologies, examining the technologies’ capacities and limitations, and considering the extent to which these can help bridge social divides.
 In You Get Me, for example, the technologies were used to create connections between young people at Mile End Park and audiences at the Royal Opera House in Covent Garden.

 Although the company creates work that results in different types of artistic outputs, such as videos and installations, its live practice always aims to situate audiences at the centre.
-Furthermore, audiences are never present as witnesses – they are asked to immerse themselves in an experience, take active part in the development of a piece by performing certain actions, mak choices, play a game, mak decisions that will shape their own and others’ experience of the work, solv problems, compet with each other and undertak various challenges.
+Furthermore, audiences are never present as witnesses – they are asked to immerse themselves in an experience, take an active part in the development of a piece by performing certain actions, making choices, playing a game, making decisions that will shape their own and others’ experience of the work, solving problems, competing with each other and undertaking various challenges.
 Adams explains how the company developed the format of their early works (mostly promenade pieces) from a wish to invite audiences to each create their own version of the performance experience offered.
 Fully immersing them in rich environments where a plethora of stimuli compete for their attention, ensures that individual audience members can make their own choices about where and how to position their body, where to turn, what to look at and which stimulus to follow at each point in time, co-creating a performance experience unique to them as a result (Adams in Chatzichristodoulou, 2009a, 108).
 The same desire to bombard audiences with competing stimuli and immerse them in complex, layered environments also led Blast Theory to adopt the use of digital technology from the very beginning of their practice.